-When you think of German alcohol, beer is normally the first drink to come to mind.
-But when you reach for the darker stuff, the herbaceous digestif of Jägermeister is the most identifiable German liquor.
-Frat boys might know it as just one element of a Jägerbomb (shot glass of Jägermeister dropped into a glass of Red Bull), but it is actually perfectly fine to drink on its own.
+When you think of German alcohol, beer is the first drink to come to mind.
+But when you reach for the darker stuff, the herbaceous digestif of Jägermeister is the most popular German liquor - especially abroad.
+Frat boys might know it as just one element of a Jägerbomb, but it is actually perfectly fine to drink on its own.
 Preferable, actually.

 Brief History of Jägermeister

 The drink is the result of a man and his son and their ability to transform raw ingredients into one of the world's favorite drinks.

 Wilhelm Mast founded Jägermeister in 1878 as a wine wholesaler and vinegar factory.
 His son, Curt, had a different idea.
 Taking his dad's company, he developed what has become the delicious drink known as Jägermeister in 1934.
 It was publicly released in 1935, sometimes under the name Göring-Schnaps.

 The name of Jägermeister translates to "Hunting Master".
 It registers a respectable 35% alcohol by volume and is marked with a now iconic logo of a glowing cross between the antlers of a stag.
 This is a reference to the patron saint of hunters, Saint Hubertus, who had this very vision while out hunting.
 This symbol is so popular it adorns almost anything you can think of from glassware to home decor to even tattoos for the most devoted of fans.

 The label also includes a verse from Weidmannsheil by Oskar von Riesenthal,

 Das ist des Jägers Ehrenschild,